barrykn/big-sur-micropatcher/README.md

 # big-sur-micropatcher (Version 0.2.0pre)
-A primitive USB patcher for installing macOS Big Sur on unsupported Macs
+A somewhat primitive USB patcher for installing macOS Big Sur on unsupported Macs

 Thanks to the following people for their hard work to get Big Sur running on unsupported Macs:

 - ASentientBot for developing the Hax series of installer patches which are so incredibly helpful for installing Big Sur on unsupported Macs, as well as for his patch to NVDAResmanTesla.kext which allows the GeForce Tesla (9400M/320M) framebuffer to work in Big Sur.
 - jackluke for figuring out how to patch the Recovery USB to bypass compatibility checks and AMFI enforcement in the absence of NVRAM boot-args settings.
 - highvoltage12v for modifying IO80211Family.kext so that it can support 802.11n cards on Big Sur.
-- ParrotGeek for developing the LegacyUSBInjector kernel extension that allows USB to work on various pre-2011 Mac models.
+- ParrotGeek for developing the LegacyUSBInjector kernel extension that allows USB to work on various pre-2011 Mac models, and for creating the "trampoline" that allows the installer to be patched at runtime without first running Terminal commands.
 - testheit for describing how to use a kmutil feature that I was previously unaware of; this turned out to be a good way to make LegacyUSBInjector function under Big Sur.

 This documentation is more thorough than for previous versions of this patcher, but it may still be incomplete.
 Remember that you *do this at your own risk*, you could easily lose your data, expect bugs and crashes, Big Sur is still under development (as is this patcher), etc.